Sivaparam/Module-1-challenge/urban-octo-telegram/README.md

 * Replaced Div element with benefitis class to section element
         * replaced all div element (within content benefits) to aside element
 * Added Alt attributies to all IMG tag

+* Add comments for stylesheet

+* Fixed link function for search engine optimization

+* Consolidation of style sheet